goetzrobin/we-still-alive-netlify/src/pages/about/index.md

 ---
 templateKey: about-page
 path: /about
-title: Welcome to Meet My Page
+title: Welcome and Meet My Page
 ---
 ### About the project - intentions and future objectives -